CMHAAorg/cmhaa-website/site/content/resources/launch-media-release.md

 * Mental health issues are prevalent amongst Australian workers: One in five working Australians report experiencing a mental illness in the past year.1
 * The human and business cost of mental ill-health is high: The cost to the Australian economy of mental ill-health and suicide is, conservatively, in the order of $43 to $51 billion per year.
 Additional to this is an approximately $130 billion cost associated with diminished health and reduced life expectancy for those living with mental ill-health.2
 * The workplace can have a positive impact on mental health: Workplace mental health interventions can improve employee mental wellbeing and provide a sense of purpose and structure, as well as promote opportunities for social inclusion and support.3 The result of this is increased productivity and savings of up to $4.5b a year.4

-**Tuesday 13 October 2020, SYDNEY**: Minister for Health, The Hon Greg Hunt MP, today joined leaders from some of Australia’s largest employers to launch the Corporate Mental Health Alliance Australia (CMHAA), a new business-led, expert-guided member organisation dedicated to improving mental health in the workplace.